-I am a choreographer, movement teacher, and community expression facilitator.
+I am a choreographer, dance teacher, and empathy/movement facilitator.

 I see myself as an alchemist, creating live performance that allows the audience to become an integral part of what transpires.
 This could mean writing hopes and fears onto jumbo shoelaces which are incorporated in real time into performance and community workshops.
 This could also mean inviting the audience to move on stage, following the path the dancers have just traversed.